They say youth is wasted on the young, but when you apply that to investing, the opposite is true.

 Good Money Habits that Last a Lifetime

-Another idea is to set an allowance.
+Another idea is to set an allowance for chores.
 Decide on a reasonable amount your child will receive each month for completing specific tasks.

 This will teach them healthy wealth building habits early on and incentivize them to work.